alex-espinoza/domainial/README.md

 ## FEATURES TO ADD:

-- install whenever to cronjob certain workers
 - change code to not save "." for tld
 - add button to re-check domain
 - add schema constraints to CompetitorDomain
 - create views to show competitor domain data
-- change drop checker to not exit when checking times, just reload page and save results again
-- start checking .to domains
+- start handling and checking .to domains

 ## PLAN TO HOST CHEAPLY AND WITHOUT RUNNING EVERYONE LOCALLY: